 - Writing: This can be anything from web copy to technical manuals and include ghostwriting books and articles, both fiction and nonfiction.

 - Website Building: from finding an individual or company domain name, choosing a host and the best type of hosting, to creating content and building the framework of a website, these tasks can all be done on a freelance basis.
+You can also use website builders such as Pixpa to create a professional website and deliver it to your client.

 - Design: From logo and ad design to many other graphic design tasks, these can all be done remotely.